 - Tape measure.

-3. Find all the Studs
+3. Find the Center

 How to Find Ceiling Studs Without a Stud Finder